Adopt a Cat From The Ferndale Cat Shelter

 Thank you for your interest in adopting a cat from The Ferndale Cat Shelter!
 If you’re looking for cats currently available for adoption, please visit the Catfinder page.

 The Ferndale Cat Shelter vets and helps place cats and kittens from not only the Ferndale area, but from throughout the Metro Detroit community.
 In order to help cover the costs of veterinary care, our adoption fees are as follows: $150 for kittens under 1 year and $120 for cats 1 year and older.
 This includes spay/neuter, vaccinations, and micro-chipping.
+Please note that all adoption deposits and fees are non-refundable.
 We do not give away cats or kittens.

 To get the adoption process started, please fill out the online application form below.
 All applicants will also be required to sign our cat adoption contract and application before being approved for adoption.